steinbergmedia/vst3_dev_portal/src/pages/What+is+the+VST+3+SDK/Plug-in+Examples.md

 - Instruments (1 Event input, 1 stereo Audio output):
   - DX10 : Sounds similar to the later Yamaha DX synths including the heavy bass but with a warmer, cleaner tone.
   - EPiano : Simple EPiano
-  - JX10 : The Plug-in is designed for high quality (lower aliasing than most soft synths) and low processor usage
+  - JX10 : The plug-in is designed for high quality (lower aliasing than most soft synths) and low processor usage
   - Piano : Not designed to be the best sounding piano in the world, but boasts extremely low CPU and memory usage.

-Based on the OpenSource mda Plug-ins (<http://mda.smartelectronix.com/>), this set of Plug-ins demonstrates how wrap DS- code in a **VST 3** Plug-in.
+Based on the OpenSource mda plug-ins (<http://mda.smartelectronix.com/>), this set of plug-ins demonstrates how wrap DS- code in a **VST 3** Plug-in.

 Check the folder *"public.sdk/samples/vst/mda-vst3"* of the SDK!